sgoulas/pdpProject/docs/DevelopmentDiary/6_October.md

 I could always dive in the `types.d.ts` file and excavate the correct typing, but this would make the `store` file too complicated.

-At the end of the day, persistent server side store is not going to be needed in my application
+At the end of the day, persistent server side store is not going to be needed in my application.
+It is however strictly speaking something I was not able to figure out.